Testosterone Therapy for Men

 - Decreased motivation, drive, and ambition

-- Decreased "enjoyment of life" — things that used to excite you no longer do
+- Decreased "enjoyment of life"

 - Anxiety or increased emotional sensitivity